kuleuven/mango-portal/Readme.md

 - tier1-pilot.irods-q.hpc.kuleuven.be
 - irods.hpc.kuleuven.be (production)

-The current version is developed with python 3.10, but 3.8 and 3.9 probably will work as well.
+> The current version requires python 3.10 or higher.
 See also the section on changing the python version below.

 Create a python virtual environment in the root of this repository checkout and install the required modules, for example